Shoko Suzuki and her Brazilian noborigama

 Organized by Ivone Nakamura, Neide Caldas, Sônia Bogaz, and Sumaya Mattar; essays by Jacob Klintowitz, João A. Frayze-Pereira, and Maria Amélia Pereira; images by Romulo Fialdini and Fabio Matsuura.
 (2019, 🇧🇷 PT, 🇬🇧 EN)

 Note: Small edition, no reprints planned.
-To acquire a copy, contact me and I’ll provide the phone number of the person handling them.
+To acquire a copy, contact me and I’ll provide you with the contact information of the person who's handling them.

 Ivone Nakamura – Shoko's apprentice